Scalingo/documentation/_posts/languages/nodejs/2000-01-01-deployment-errors.md

 -----> Build failed
 ```

-This issue happens when in your package.json you're using a git repository instead of an NPM package.
-If you're doing that, you can only use the `https` format and not the `ssh` one.
+This issue happens when in your package.json you're using a git repository instead of a npm package.
+If you are doing that, you can only use the `https` format and not the `ssh` one.

-These requirements will correctly resolve to HTTPS urls:
+These requirements correctly resolve to HTTPS URLs:

 ```json
 "scalingo": "https://git@github.com/scalingo/scalingo.js.git"